 The Army ROTC program at UCSB is not only academically demanding, but is also well known throughout the nation as one of the top ROTC units.
-Our program has excellent Warrior Forge performance scores which ultimately provides the Army with some of the finest newly commissioned Officers.
-Being a student at UCSB and learning to become a leader will make your college experience even richer and prepare you for a bright future.
+Our program provides the Army with some of the finest newly commissioned Officers.
+Being a student and learning to become a leader will make your college experience even richer and prepare you for a bright future.

 The Military Science curriculum is part of the Army Reserve Officers Training Corps (ROTC) program that leads to a commission as a Second Lieutenant in the Active Army, Army Reserve, or Army National Guard.
 Enrollment is open to qualified men and women.
 Admission to the Advanced Course is limited to selected students who meet all academic and physical requirements.

 The Army ROTC program is divided into two parts: